We are always looking for new participants! Please help us out and be a part of the making of science by registering your child to participate.

 · Ear Infections

 · Developmental disorders

-We might also collect quantitative data about words that your child understands/says and your child’s behaviour during the last weeks.
+We will also collect quantitative data about words that your child understands/says.
 Data will be analysed and publish in journals.
 Your child will not be identifiable from any of our published findings.
-Anonymous data files will be used for academic archiving and stored using UK Data Service.
+Anonymous data files will be used for academic archiving and stored using RADAR.
 This archive is not publicly available and data will be used only for academic (rather than commercial) use.
 A summary of the results will be available on our website and social media.

 Will the University share your data?

 The research will be read within the University and where it is intended that it is published and it may be seen by members of the public.
 The University will use Google services (e.g. Google Drive) to process your data securely.
 There is additional information about this in the Participant Information Sheet.
 Appropriate safeguards will be put in place to make sure that your child’s privacy is protected.

 Will OBU transfer my data outside of the UK?